pwtail/readme/README.md

 **How is it possible?**

 Balrog uses the **greenlet** hack, which is best known from its use in sqlalchemy.
-It removes the need for your functions to have the async/await keywords despite them having an async implementation.
+It removes the need for functions to have the async/await keywords despite them having an async implementation.

 Here I've put up a small package [greenbrew](https://github.com/balrogproject/greenbrew) for those who haven't seen